CerenDokmener/CerenDokmener/README.md

   </a>
 </p>

 <p align="center">I’m an avid and eager student of Computer Science and practitioner of Software Development.
 I'm improving myself on mobile application technologies, especially on Flutter and Dart.
-I am also very eager to learn and improve my skills on syber security systems.
+I am also very eager to learn and improve my skills on cyber security systems.
 I want to gain experince in the real field as well as my school courses.
 The way I learn something new is by getting my hands dirty on projects with different levels instead of always getting stuck on so much teory.</p>

 <h3 align="center">Languages and Tools:</h3>